spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Analysis
 A process where data is examined to infer a conclusion.
 ## Address
-A location of a residence or workplace, designated with numbers and/or letters, and arranged in a format for easy reference on a map
+A location of a residence or workplace, designated with numbers and/or letters, and arranged in a format for easy reference on a map.
 ## Alphanumeric Grid
-A grid with letters and numbers ordination used to easy locate places and features
+A grid with letters and numbers ordination used to easy locate places and features.
 ## Annotation
-Text, images, or notes on a map used to provide information to the user
+Text, images, or notes on a map used to provide information to the user.
 ## API
-A set of commands, tools, and protocols used to interact directly with information in a program
+A set of commands, tools, and protocols used to interact directly with information in a program.
 ## Assessment
 An evaluation of something to determine its quality, quantity, or state.
 ## Attribute